StitchnerDavido/Reflexive-/README.md

 drop the reflexive file in your main shell terminal app directory or if in termux make a folder with reflexive file inside and do `cd /path/to/directory make cp reflexive $PREFIX/bin/` this should make it work then make a file with .rfx as extension and working code, go to terminal then run "reflexive [filename].rfx" and the file if correct should work
+# Documentary
+This was made November 15 2025 on Saturday out of boredom, and made with the full use of DeepSeek AI.
+The design was 100% by me, coding 100% by DeepSeek.
+# Structure
+Reflexive was made using ANSI C, uses bytecode, elf binary.
+This is my first project on this account.
+Thank you for coming.